tomma5o/claxed/README.md

 ## FAQ

 <details>
-  <summary>Why if i override a class doesn't work sometimes?</summary>
+  <summary>Why sometimes it doesn't work if I override a class?</summary>
   <p>This happens because is not important where you declared a class, but is the ordering in declaration of the lib that gives it the priority</p>
 </details>